Geosynchronous orbit: Geostationary orbit

 The geostationary satellite (green) always remains above the same marked spot on the equator (brown).

-A geostationary equatorial orbit (GEO) is a circular geosynchronous orbit in the plane of the Earth's equator with a radius of approximately 42164 km (measured from the center of the Earth).
+A geostationary orbit (GEO) is a circular (zero eccentricity) geosynchronous orbit in the plane of the Earth's equator (zero inclination) with a radius of approximately 42164 km (measured from the center of the Earth).
 A satellite in such an orbit is at an altitude of approximately 35786 km above mean sea level.
 It maintains the same position relative to the Earth's surface.
 If one could see a satellite in geostationary orbit, it would appear to hover at the same point in the sky, i.e., not exhibit diurnal motion, while the Sun, Moon, and stars would traverse the skies behind it.
 Such orbits are useful for telecommunications satellites.

 A perfectly stable geostationary orbit is an ideal that can only be approximated.
 In practice the satellite drifts out of this orbit because of perturbations such as the solar wind, radiation pressure, variations in the Earth's gravitational field, and the gravitational effect of the Moon and Sun, and thrusters are used to maintain the orbit in a process known as station-keeping.

-Eventually, without the use of thrusters, the orbit will become inclined, oscillating between 0° and 15° every 55 years.
+Eventually, without the use of thrusters, the orbit becomes inclined, oscillating between 0° and 15° every 55 years.
 At the end of the satellite's lifetime, when fuel approaches depletion, satellite operators may decide to omit these expensive manoeuvres to correct inclination and only control eccentricity.
 This prolongs the life-time of the satellite as it consumes less fuel over time, but the satellite can then only be used by ground antennas capable of following the N-S movement.

-Geostationary satellites will also tend to drift around one of two stable longitudes of 75° and 255° without station keeping.
+Geostationary satellites also tend to drift around one of two stable longitudes of 75° and 255° without station keeping.